 All offset presses require plates of some form or other.
 The classic material used is aluminium, but various forms of plastic, polyester and even paper are also in use.
 For full colour printing, a set of four plates is required every time the content of a page changes.
 One way offset press manufacturers have sought to compete with digital printing has been to reduce the price of plates.
 A set of plates will cost anything from around $20 to well over $100.
 Furthermore, time is involved in removing the old plates and fitting the new ones.

 The process of burning plates has become progressively easier thanks to the now almost complete adoption of computer to plate technology.
 Plates still require chemistry to “develop” them (as in film based photography), although various forms of processless plates are finding their way into the market.
-Plates are usually burn off line using “computer to plate” technology.
+Plates are usually burnt off line using “computer to plate” technology.
 Another way press manufacturers have sought to close the gap between offset and digital has been to develop presses that image plates on the press, using rolls of plate material which are advanced automatically and burnt as required.

 Press manufacturers have sought to “democratise” the printing process by making it accessible to operators who have not been down the traditional apprenticeship path to learning the trade.
 Innovations such as the automation of registration and colour, automated press clean-up after a run, on press imaging of plates and processless offline burning of plates make it easier for press owners to find operators for their equipment.